Skip to content

 Southern wax myrtle is useful to humans and wildlife.

-Photo by University of Florida, IFAS Our southern wax myrtle (Myrica cerifera), also called bayberry and candle berry is a relatively quick growing, small, evergreen native shrub or tree, capable […]
+Our southern wax myrtle (Myrica cerifera), also called bayberry and candle berry is a relatively quick growing, small, evergreen native shrub or tree, capable of reaching a height of about […]

 Read More… from Southern wax myrtle is useful to humans and wildlife.